Meghan renames lifestyle brand ‘As Ever’ and debuts new image of daughter

 “Then Netflix came on, not just as my partner in the show, but as my partner in my business, which was huge.”

-A trademark application filed in February last year shows the company wishes to offer downloadable and printed recipe books, table wear, textiles, and jams and marmalades and the duchess said she secured the new name in 2022.
+A trademark application filed in February last year shows the company wishes to offer downloadable and printed recipe books, tableware, textiles, and jams and marmalades, and the duchess said she secured the new name in 2022.

 She added: “This is what I do, and I haven’t been able to share it with you in the same way for the past few years but now I can.”